wsad-io/SideQuest/README.md

 I will be adding more apps to the repos and I will be notifying of repo updates on my [discord server](https://discord.gg/Q2a5BkZ) - you can then manually update the repos in the repos section to get the new app listings.

+## Important

+Check your antivirus hasn't blocked some parts of the ADB download - this has happened for some with Avast antivirus in particular.

 ## More Info: